 Though most of Joe’s practice is in general commercial litigation, he also works on cases in administrative and regulatory law, employment law, and family law.
 His works includes a wide variety of litigation matters, including those involving FACTA, FDCPA, fraud and consumer fraud, FLSA, discrimination cases, shareholder disputes, breach of warranty and breach of contract, and life insurance disputes.
 Joe’s well-rounded legal knowledge gives him insight into his clients’ businesses and allows him the strategic forethought to be as full-service as his clients need.
 The types of clients Joe works with range from Fortune 500 companies to individuals in a variety of industries such as banking, food service, dentistry, energy, construction, capital venture and insurance.
+Joe also has extensive experience litigating "supply chain," manufacturing, and UCC actions, including actions enforcing and interpreting "terms and conditions."
 (See “Cases” tab for specific experience.)

 Joe takes pride in working with clients to find practical solutions that fit the client’s business goals.
 He is well known for being easy to talk to, and adds value by listening to clients and sending them in the right direction, whether it be a case or finding a new partner for other non-legal needs.
 “My clients are more important than the work,” Joe said.
 “I want to give them confidence to run their business and to be effective leaders.”